Slaughter of the Vampires 1964

 Director: Roberto Mauri

-While the conflict between the vampire and the victims is rote, the angles and motion of the camera is frequently interesting and inventive.
-None of this can salvage the mundane elements of the story, but the movie tries to compete with the quality standards of something higher in calibre like a Hammer film, and visually speaking, often succeeds.
+While the conflict between the vampire and the victims is rote and any familiarity with the many previous Dracula films from Hollywood makes the outcome here entirely predictable, nonetheless the angles and motion of the camera is frequently interesting and inventive.
+None of this can salvage the mundane elements of the story, but Slaughter of the Vampires (Italian: La Strage dei Vampiro) tries to compete with the quality standards of something higher in calibre like a Hammer film, and visually speaking, often succeeds.

 Cast: Walter Brandi, Graziella Granata, Luigi Batzella, Dieter Eppler

 From former screen legends who have faded into obscurity to new revelations about the biggest movie stars, Valderrama unearths the most fascinating little-known tales from the birth of Hollywood through its Golden Age.

 Winner of the 2020 Peter C. Rollins Book Award